thoughtspot/thoughtspot.github.io/pages/admin/architecture/performance.md

 You can use an ETL process to circumvent these limitations.
 Speak with ThoughtSpot Customer Support to learn more.

+### Aggregated worksheets

-To be able to join an aggregated worksheet with a base table, the aggregated worksheet cannot have more than 5 tables involved.
+To be able to join an aggregated worksheet with a base table, your installation must be configured to allow the behavior.
+The aggregated worksheet cannot have more than 5 tables involved.
 Moreover, the number of rows in the final aggregated worksheet cannot be greater than 1000.

-## Chasm Trap Worksheet Boundaries
+### Chasm Trap worksheets

 For chasm trap scenarios (two or more fact tables joined via a shared dimension) the following boundaries are recommended: